Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 Removing a vertex $x$ from a DH graph $G$ always yields a DH graph $G-x$.
 Let $ST(G)$ be the split tree of $G$.
 Updating the data structure of the split tree can be done as follows.

-\begin{enumerate} \item Remove the leaf $x$ and update the degree of its neighbor $v$. \item If $v$ now has degree $2$, then remove $v$ and add an edge between its neighbors $u$ and $w$.
-If the resulting clique-star tree is not reduced, proceed a join on the tree-edge $uw$. \item If $v$ is a star node whose centre neighbor was $x$, then $G-x$ is no longer connected, and the split-trees of each connected component are the components of $T-\{v,x\}$. \end{enumerate}
+\begin{enumerate} \item Remove the leaf $x$ and update the degree of its neighbor $v$. \item If $v$ now has degree $2$, then remove $v$ and add a tree-edge between its neighbors $u$ and $w$.
+If the resulting clique-star tree is not reduced, proceed a node-join on the tree-edge $uw$. \item If $v$ is a star node whose centre neighbor was $x$, then $G-x$ is no longer connected, and the split-trees of each connected component are the components of $T-\{v,x\}$. \end{enumerate}

 \begin{lemma}[Vertex deletion] Let $G$ be a connected distance hereditary graph and $x$ be a degree $d$ vertex of $G$.
-Given the data structure of split tree $ST(G)$, testing whether $G-x$ is a connected distance hereditary graph and if so computing the data structure of $ST(G-x)$ can be done in $O(d)$ time. \end{lemma} \begin{proof} Any operation, except the join, can be achieved in $O(1)$ time.
-The complexity of the join on the tree-edge $uw$ is $min(d(u),d(w))$, where $d(u),d(w)$ are respectively the degree of node $u$ and node $w$.
+Given the data structure of split tree $ST(G)$, testing whether $G-x$ is a connected distance hereditary graph and if so computing the data structure of $ST(G-x)$ can be done in $O(d)$ time. \end{lemma} \begin{proof} Every operation, except the node-join, can be achieved in $O(1)$ time.
+The complexity of the node-join on the tree-edge $uw$ is $min(d(u),d(w))$, where $d(u),d(w)$ are respectively the degree of node $u$ and node $w$.
 Since at least one of these nodes is fully accessible, this minimum degree is smaller than $d$, the degree of $x$.
-Hence this join operation costs $O(d)$. \end{proof}
+Hence this node-join operation costs $O(d)$. \end{proof}

 To summarize the results of vertex dynamic DH graphs, with Theorem \ref{th:vins} and Lemma \ref{th:vdel}, we have proved that: